Tere Ishq Mein Ghayal

 Tere Ishq Mein Ghayal is an Indian Hindi-language supernatural fantasy television series that aired from 13 February 2023 to 9 June 2023 on Colors TV.
 From 12 June 2023 to 12 July 2023, the show exclusively streamed on JioCinema.
-An adaptation of the successful American series The Vampire Diaries, produced by Yash A Patnaik and Mamta Patnaik under the banner of Beyond Dreams Entertainment and Inspire Films, it stars Karan Kundrra, Gashmeer Mahajani and Reem Shaikh in main roles respectively.
+An adaptation of The Vampire Diaries, produced by Yash A Patnaik and Mamta Patnaik under the banner of Beyond Dreams Entertainment and Inspire Films, it stars Karan Kundrra, Gashmeer Mahajani and Reem Shaikh in main roles respectively.

 Plot

 Many years ago, Avantika plead to her werewolf lover Tej to make her a werewolf like him, so they could be together, to which Tej refused.
 Eventually Tej was shot and killed.
 Avantika vowed that someday a lover would come to fulfill their incomplete love story.

 Years later, Eisha Sharma, is still grieving from the loss of her parents.
 She met Armaan Oberoi, a werewolf.
 Eisha felt a connection between her and Armaan.
 Armaan's brother Veer, also a werewolf, wanted Eisha as she looked exactly like his lover Kavya, also a werewolf, who was burned to death by a villager.
 Armaan wanted Eisha as he is in love with her.
 Whereas Veer wants Eisha to take revenge on Armaan, as he believes Armaan is the reason for Kavya's death.